LegitStudent/fcc-legitstudent-apis/README.md

-# LegitStudent Gallery of Assorted APIs
+# Jasper's Gallery of Assorted APIs

 A repository containing all of my solutions for the FreeCodeCamp API projects.